Updated: Feb 6

 The infamous “Any kid’s mess or pet hair?”

-These are the most common questions we need answers to before providing a serious quote for service.
+These are the most common car detailing questions you'll be asked when doing business with SpeeDetail.
+This helps us provide an accurate quote for service.
 Some of the answers may lead to other questions, but this will get us started.
 We complete a comprehensive vehicle inspection on every vehicle we see, so these questions aren’t the final factor.
 But they do provide us with a solid understanding of what we’re working with.

 Want to know how much our services will be for your vehicle?
-Check out our detail services and our ceramic coating services to see our starting prices and then ask yourself the questions in this write-up to determine if that price will increase.
+Check out our car detailing services and our ceramic coating services to see our starting prices and then ask yourself the questions in this write-up to help determine if that price will increase.
 This will save you some time and hassle when reaching out to us and other detailers for a quote.

 Thank you for reading and we hope you have a better understanding of why “How much for a detail?” isn’t always so simple to answer.
 The best way to stay up to date is to check back here regularly and follow us at the social media links below.